martinpihrt/OSPy-plugins/plugins/ip_cam/README.md

 * `404 Not Found` usually means the selected path is wrong for that camera model.
 * Timeout usually means wrong IP/port, blocked network access, HTTPS certificate problems or a camera that is slow to respond.
 * If GIF has fewer frames than expected, check whether every JPEG download succeeds.
 Only successful downloads are used as GIF frames.
+* If GIF files become too large for the OSPy home page, lower **Maximum image size** or **Number of frames in GIF**.
+The GIF generator resizes frames and the final animation to stay below the configured maximum size when possible.
+Existing oversized GIF files are regenerated from cached frames when they are used and frames are available.
 * If IP Cam JPG/GIF is selected as the OSPy home page image source and the plug-in is not installed or no cached image exists, OSPy falls back to the uploaded station image and then to the default no-image picture.

 The MJPEG stream is proxied through OSPy so the camera username and password are not embedded in the browser image URL.